|- candidate number||13726|

 combination with a concurrent observational cohort study.

-Patients (aged between 18 and 45 years) with traumatic knee complaints will be eligible if they have consulted their general practitioner and report persistent knee complaints for 4 weeks till 6 months.
+Patients (aged between 18 and 45 years) with traumatic knee complaints will be eligible if they have consulted their general practitioner and and report persistent knee complaints till 6 months.

 Participating patients will be randomized into two groups: